Kephh/BerryBerry/README.md

 - Customer cart page.
 - Product add to cart and remove from cart.
 - Customer profile updation feature.
-- like and comment feature.
+- Like and comment feature.
-- # Messaging Feature.
+# Messaging Feature.
-- Seller total earning feature and transactions history page.
+- Users can message each other.

 ## Suggestion and Feedback